mpv-player/mpv/DOCS/man/input.rst

 All mouse and keyboard input is to converted to mpv-specific key names.
-Key names are either special symbolic identifiers representing a physical key, or text key names, which are unicode code points encoded as UTF-8.
+Key names are either special symbolic identifiers representing a physical key, or text key names, which are Unicode code points encoded as UTF-8.
 These are what keyboard input would normally produce, for example ``a`` for the A key.
 These are influenced by keyboard modifiers which affect produced text, such as shift and caps lock.
 As a consequence, mpv uses input translated by the current OS keyboard layout, rather than physical scan codes.

-Currently there is the hardcoded assumption that every text key can be represented as a single unicode code point (in NFKC form).
+Currently there is the hardcoded assumption that every text key can be represented as a single Unicode code point (in NFKC form).

 All key names can be combined with the modifiers ``Shift``, ``Ctrl``, ``Alt``, ``Meta``.
 They must be prefixed to the actual key name, where each modifier